ana-ai-sde/Ana-swebench-results/README.md

 ## SWE-Bench Performance

+### Update  7/8/2024: We are proud to announce our updated score of 19.07% on the SWE-Bench.
+This is Pass@1

 ### Update  17/05/2024: We are proud to announce our updated score of 15.85% in the SWE-Bench

 Ana has achieved a 15.85% success rate on the SWE-Bench, surpassing the capabilities of traditional AI models in software engineering contexts.